-Missing Child
+12 Missing Child

 Our procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible.
-If a child was found to be missing, we would carry out the following actions during the working day.
+If a child was found to be missing, we would carry out the following actions during the working day:

-- Check the registers. - Check with all Nursery/Reception staff and other pupils to see if they know whereabouts of the missing child. - Check the toilets. - Check the outdoor area. - Check with reception staff who will check signing in/out book. - Inform the senior member of staff on duty Head of Early Years.
-Escalate to Head of BKHS PrePrep if Head of Early Years is not present.
-Escalate to Head of BKHS Bablake Preparatory if necessary. - Occupy all of the other children in their classroom as necessary. - Arrange for one or more adults to search the school grounds. - Take another register to ensure all of the other children are accounted for.

-- Inform the Head of PrePrep / DSL. - Head of PrePrep to ring the child's parents and explain what has happened, and what steps have been set in motion.
-Ask them to come to school immediately. - DSL/Head of PrePrep to notify the Police. - DSL to inform local Safeguarding Children Board (LSCB) and the school's Local Authority Designated Officer (LADO). - School to cooperate fully with any Police investigation and any safeguarding investigation by the local authority. - Head of PrePrep to contact Chair of Governors. - The school's insurers to be informed. - If the pupil is found injured, a report would be made under RIDDOR to the Health and Safety Executive(HSE).
+- Check the registers. - Check with all Nursery/Reception staff and other pupils to see if they know the whereabouts of the missing child. - Check the toilets. - Check the outdoor area. - Check with reception staff who will check signing in/out book. - Inform the senior member of staff on duty Head of Early Years.
+Escalate to the Head of Bablake and King Henry VIII Pre-Prep if the Head of Early Years is not present.
+Escalate to the Head of Bablake Junior School if necessary. - Occupy all the other children in their classroom as necessary. - Arrange for one or more adults to search the school grounds. - Take another register to ensure all the other children are accounted for. - Inform the Head of Pre-Prep / DSL. - Head of Pre-Prep to ring the child's parents and explain what has happened, and what steps have been set in motion.
+Ask them to come to school immediately. - DSL/Head of Pre-Prep to notify the Police. - DSL to inform the Local Safeguarding Children Board (LSCB) and the school's Local Authority Designated Officer (LADO). - School to cooperate fully with any Police investigation and any safeguarding investigation by the local authority. - Head of Pre-Prep to contact the Chair of Governors. - The school's insurers to be informed. - If the pupil is found injured, a report would be made under RIDDOR to the Health and Safety Executive (HSE).

-During the course of the investigation into the missing pupil, the school, in consultation with the LADO, will decide what information should be given to other parents, staff and other pupils and how press enquiries will be dealt with.
+During the course of the investigation into the missing pupil, the School, in consultation with the LADO, will decide what information should be given to other parents, staff and other pupils and how press enquiries will be dealt with.